• About Us

 Tips for Perfect Sesame Beef

-Choosing the Right Cut of Beef – Our favorite choice of beef is 1.5 lb ribeye steak.
-The marbling gives a nice flavor and it’s not expensive.
-You’re basically deep-frying the meat so there’s no need to get a super expensive cut of meat.
+Choosing the Right Cut of Beef – Our favorite choice of beef is a 1.5 lb ribeye steak.
+The marbling gives a nice flavor, and it’s not expensive.
+You’re basically deep-frying the meat, so there’s no need to get a super expensive cut of meat.
 You could really use whatever you have on hand.
-Tougher cuts of beef, such as brisket or London broil will be a little tougher since they won’t have the chance to slow-cook.
+Tougher cuts of beef, such as brisket or London broil, will be a little tougher since they won’t have the chance to slow-cook.

 Seek out Chinese Cooking Wine – Chinese cooking wine, known as Shaoxing wine, can nowadays be found in the Asian section of most well-stocked supermarkets, or at any Asian food market.
 If you can’t find it anywhere, you could easily substitute dry sherry or Mirin (Japanese cooking wine).
 You could also omit it, but you won’t quite get the classic taste, but it will still be yummy.

 Everything in its Place – Mise en Place is very important when stir-frying.
 Because once you start cooking, it all comes together very, very quickly.
-You won’t have time to run grab an ingredient, otherwise, you will run the chance of burning the items in the oil.
+You won’t have time to run and grab an ingredient; otherwise, you will run the risk of burning the items in the oil.
 Even have your rice steamed and ready to go.

 Choosing the Right Oil – Our oil of preference is peanut oil because it handles high heat perfectly.
 However, it is a little more costly and can sometimes be tough to find.
 Vegetable oil is a perfectly fine substitution.
 Don’t use any kind of oil that will impart flavor, such as olive oil.
 See the NOTES for discarding the oil used for frying the meat.